impacthubauckland/www/content/support.md

 [Enquire now (DRAFT HSFORMS)](<>)

-## Connect with an Associate
+## Connect with a Mentor

 Our team of Associates is made up of experienced and talented entrepreneurial thinkers, experts and coaches who truly care about social, cultural and environmental impact.
 We want your experience to be seamless.
 When you apply for our services online, we connect you with the right expert and brief them on your requirements.

-#### Through Impact Hub’s Associate model you can get help in the following areas of business.
+#### Through Impact Hub’s Mentor model you can get help in the following areas of business.

 * Brand Management
 * Commercial/Venture Building Support